SAFETY MEETING – Hurricane Preparation

 The National Oceanic and Atmospheric Administration (NOAA) is predicting a relatively normal hurricane season this year.
 However, nature can change in the blink of an eye, so our team has a hurricane preparation and safety plan in action.

-Cogbill Construction Project Manager, Steve Hart, prepares his team every year with a hurricane preparedness packet that contains:
+Cogbill Construction Project Manager, Steve Hart, prepares his team every year with a hurricane preparation packet that contains:

 – Hurricane tracking chart and severe weather guide